Nicolas-Yax/PhyloLM/README.md

 Here are the 5 notebooks :
 - phylolm\_figures\_dendrograms.ipynb that is a notebook used to make all the figures related to dendrograms and similarity matrices
 - phylolm\_figures\_benchmarks.ipynb that contains the code to make benchmark prediction
 - phylolm\_figures\_hyperparameters.ipynb contains the code for the hyperparameter estimate.
-The data for this code are not provided here.
 - gene_maker.ipynb that contains the code for making genes out of benchmarks
 - colab_notebook.ipynb that is a simple notebook to upload on colab and provides a very simple interface with PhyloLM to run on the LLMs you want without needing much compute yourself.
 Free GPU is enough to run it quite fast.